01 of 11

 - Kitchen and bathroom countertops are installed.
 This may be done by the finish carpenters, by homeowners, or by cabinet and countertop specialists.

-- Installation and hook-up of finish electrical and plumbing fixtures are done.
-Because... there are code issues involved here, only the most skilled DIYers should tackle this.
+- Installation and hook-up of finished electrical and plumbing fixtures are done.
+Due to... the fact that there are code issues involved here, only the most skilled DIYers should tackle this.

 Installing Flooring; Final Cleaning